DXCC No. 58,365 issued August 14, 2013.

 ARRL Arizona Section Technical Coordinator

 My main HF antenna is 51-foot (16-meter) crank-up tower has an M² KT-34M2 (tri-band 20, 15, and 10) antenna on top.
 I added a motorized winch to run it up and down.
 The rotator is an AlfaSpid RAK-1.
 I usually keep the antenna at 36 feet, but run it all the way up for contests.
-The 40-meter dipole is in the back yard.
+In February 2015 I put up an off-center fed 80-meter dipole that gives me capability on 80, 40 17, 24, and 10 meters.
+The roof also holds a 10-meter vertical and a 2-30 MHz receive-only shielded loop.
+VHF/UHF antennas include a 144/430 colinear, a 2-meter horizontally polarized omnidirectional antenna, a 2-meter J-pole, and a 6-meter stacked 5/8 wave vertical.

 Here I am adding the tower cable standoffs.